French Social Security Contributions and Organisations

 - be over 65 (or between 60 and 65 and recognised as being unable to work)

-- have a low monthly income: Click here to see the limits
+- have a low monthly income: The French Government website shows the limits

 This benefit may also be paid in addition to the payment received for a dependent partner (L'allocation de solidarité peut aussi être attribuée en complément de la majoration pour conjoint à charge).